tomitrescak/meteor-uploads/README.md

 # Introduction

+**WARNING** If you plan to deploy your solution to free \*.meteor.com servers, this solution is not for you, since you have no write access outside of standard Meteor directories.
+Please use CollectionFS instead.

 These packages allow you to easily setup a file upload service to your Meteor server.
 This solution has following perks:

 1. Uses the famous [jQuery file upload](https://blueimp.github.io/jQuery-File-Upload/) system from blueimp.